jchiare/OpenAI-Social-Moderation-App/README.md

 ## Technical Implementation

-- NodeJS / TypeScript on the backend
+- NodeJS / TypeScript on the backend (tested on node 14+)
 - Basic HTML5/CSS/JS on the frontend

 ## Future Improvements